 10. Consider a Vehicle Undercoating

-An undercoat protection seals all the sensitive under-car bits — inside the wheel wells and the entire undercarriage — are protected from road salt and other debris, which helps prevent rusting.
+An undercoat protection seals all the sensitive under-car bits — inside the wheel wells and the entire undercarriage — protecting them from road salt and other debris to help prevent rusting.
 Just before winter hits, you may want to consider having this done if you've never done it or it’s been over 10 years since your last undercoating.

 Stay a Step Ahead of the Cold

-To many drivers, winter's not the most enjoyable time of the year, but it's unavoidable here in Canada.
-Whether you're winterizing your existing car or you just recently bought a new or pre-owned vehicle and are getting it ready for winter the first time, these tips will ensure you're prepared.
+Winter’s not the most enjoyable time of year to drive for many Canadian drivers, but it's unavoidable here in Canada.
+Whether you're winterizing the car you already owned or just recently bought a new or pre-owned vehicle and are getting it ready for winter the first time, these tips will ensure you're prepared.

-Staying ahead of the cold weather keeps you from getting caught off-guard and helps you avoid the mad rush of people lining up at the tire shop and auto parts store for their wintertime supplies.
+Keeping ahead of the changing season keeps you from getting caught off-guard and helps you avoid the mad rush of people lining up at the tire shop and auto parts store for their winterization supplies.
 So, complete these tasks a few weeks to a month before the harsh weather arrives, and you’ll be ready when winter strikes.